stolenfootball/translate-smsdb/README.md

 .\venv\Scripts\activate
 ```

-If attempting to translate a language for the first time, the computer running the tool must be connected to the internet, and the `--online` flag must be passed.
+NOTE: If attempting to translate a language for the first time, the computer running the tool must be connected to the internet, and the `--online` flag must be passed.

 ```bash
 usage: python translate-smsdb.py [-h] [-d DATABASE] [-f FROMCODE] [-o OUTPUT] [-t TOCODE] [--online ONLINE]